Proportional Weighting in District Ratings

 How to Determine a Campus’s Proportional Weight

-For example, to determine a campus’s proportional weight, the number of students enrolled (grades 3-12) at a campus is divided into the number of similar students enrolled in the district.
+For example, to determine a campus’s proportional weight, the number of students enrolled (grades 3–12) at a campus is divided into the total number of students enrolled in the district.

 In Image 2, we divide Campus 1’s 334 students by the total number of students in the district, which is 2,417.
 This resulted in a proportional weight of 13.8%.
 13.8% is the campus percentage that will add to the district domain score.
 Each campus repeats this calculation, adding their number to the district total.

-With the new proportional weighting methodology, campuses with a higher student enrollment will have a higher impact on a district’s overall domain score.
+With the proportional weighting methodology, campuses with a higher student enrollment have a higher impact on a district’s overall domain score.

 The district multiplies the campus domain scaled score by the proportional weight or percentage to determine how many points are applied to the district’s domain score.